Updated Jan 29, 2026

 • Other Data: A record of client communication, special offers data, etc.

-Don’t worry about knowing how to create your own database.
-Adalo conveniently comes with its own database that you can configure.
-But if you already have a database with Google Sheets, Airtable, or Xano, Adalo easily integrates with them.
+Don't worry about knowing how to create your own database.
+Adalo comes with its own database that you can configure—and paid plans include unlimited database records, so you won't hit storage caps as your delivery business grows.
+If you already have a database with Google Sheets, Airtable, or Xano, Adalo easily integrates with them.
+The platform's SheetBridge feature even lets you turn a Google Sheet into an actual database for the easiest control without database-related learning curves.

 How To Make a Delivery App: 7 Steps for Building a Delivery App without Code